Tychobra/polishedpayments/README.md

 R package to easily add a [Stripe](https://stripe.com/) subscription with multiple price tiers to a Shiny app using the [polished R package](https://github.com/Tychobra/polished).

-# Don't use this yet.
-Package is still undocumented and in flux.

 ### Installation

 ```